catalean/dooTil/README.md

-# dooTil
+# Object Oriented Utilities

-Object Oriented Utilities
+Not yet released.

 This module is licenced under the the [Apache 2 Licence](https://www.apache.org/licenses/LICENSE-2.0.html).